willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 To manually download and install the Motion Controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.

-## The Motion controllers firmware update takes significantly longer than two minutes.
+## The controller firmware update takes significantly longer than two minutes.

 Check the [Bluetooth questions section](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
 Poor Bluetooth link quality usually causes these problems.